🌙

 Craig Wright

-This may be the only thing that Craig Wright has ever been #1 at in life, and no one can deny him that.
+This may be the only thing that Craig Wright has ever been #1 at in life, and no one can deny him it.
 Out of anyone on this list, Wright is the only person to be essentially synonymous with the term Faketoshi.

-In 2020, Dave Kleiman's brother Ira sued Craig Wright on the grounds that Wright committed fraud and stole the entire Satoshi Bitcoin stash from his late brother.
+Dave Kleiman's brother Ira sued Craig Wright in 2020 on the grounds that Wright committed fraud and stole the entire Satoshi Bitcoin stash from his late brother.
 After years of court, Wright was found not guilty on all but one count, resulting in him having to pay Ira Kleiman's company $143 million.

 Unsurprisingly, Wright has not paid a single cent.
 Credible Satoshi candidate Nick Szabo correctly pointed out that the lawsuit is a complete waste of time since neither person is Satoshi.
+Furthermore, one of Wright's famous strategies is suing people in defamation lawsuits that have no basis.

-Article Disclaimer: The information in this article is based on research and represents the author's opinion, not established fact.
+* Disclaimer: This article is based on extensive research and the conclusions reached by the author are opinions, not established fact.
 Readers should evaluate independently.